nanpuhaha/pyduino-mk/README.md

 arduino = Arduino(port='/dev/ttyS2')  # Linux example
 ```

+*Keep in mind that all of the Arduino modules are* **blocking** *until the Arduino device has completed the action.
+For example, calling `move(destination)` will cause the Python script to hang until the Arduino has moved the cursor to the destination.*

 ## Moving the Mouse
 PyDuino-MK provides a couple of functions for moving the mouse from one location to another.
 These functions take two arguments that represent a Cartesian coordinate.
 A coordinate system where the top-left of the screen represents the origin, `(0, 0)`, such that pixel coordinates increase in the right and down directions is assumed.